JackLemere/DataKind-Financial-Inclusion-2025/Canada Job Vacancy Analysis/README.md

 The Excel Workbook used for exploring the data for this analysis can be found here [link].

-Python was used to scrap some of the data used for this analysis, the code can be found here [link]
+Python was used to scrap some of the data used for this analysis, the code can be found [here](https://github.com/JackLemere/DataKind-Financial-Inclusion-2025/blob/main/Canada%20Job%20Vacancy%20Analysis/Stats%20Canada%20Workforce%20Data%20Scrape.ipynb).

 A Tableau dashboard containing the relevant visualizations as seen below can be found [here](https://public.tableau.com/app/profile/jack.lemere5367/viz/CanadaJobTrends/Dashboard1?publish=yes).